dreampipcom/.github/profile/README.md

 We long our dreams into happiness, arching closer our hopes and profits.

-Founded in 2012, we've dug through the tools to take closer care of our own feelings, time, space, thoughts, people, things, and money.
+Founded in 2012, we dug tools for us to take closer care of our own feelings, time, space, thoughts, people, things, and money.

 Learning from our yesterdays, we can all plan options, to invest our troubles away.